greenido/GAE-AlertsIL/README.md

 ###Server
 * Save the alerts/news in a cloud solution (firebase, Google CloudSQL)
 * Expose an API to query the news and graph trends.
+* Check a better deployment than: appcfg.py -A alerts-il update app.yaml --noauth_local_webserver

 ###Client
 * RWD for desktop/mobile - change the number of alerts per row.